Leukemia, Chronic Myeloid (CML)

 Platelets, which help control bleeding by forming clots

-Blood forming cells in the bone marrow are called stem cells, and they mature into various types of blood cells called blasts cells.
+Blood forming cells in the bone marrow are called stem cells, and they mature into various types of blood cells called blast cells (or just blasts).
 Lymphoblasts develop into lymphocytes, a type of white blood cell.
 Myeloblasts are the type of blasts that eventually mature into white blood cells, red blood cells, and platelets.
 In CML, myeloblasts do not mature normally.
 Too many of these cells develop and become a type of white blood cell called a myelocyte, and they do not function correctly.

 How CML is diagnosed